Sarcoma: Cancer of the soft tissue or bone

 “We help ensure that patients don’t lose function when they’re dealing with cancer that has spread to the bone,” notes Dr. Cummings, who also specializes in adult joint reconstruction surgery.

 Dr. Cummings enjoys the moments when he gets to let patients know that what they thought was cancer actually isn’t.
-That’s not always the case, though, and he and Dr. Seidel are often helping walk patients through their cancer journey.
+Of course, that’s not always the case, and he and Dr. Seidel often help walk patients through their cancer journey.